VinayNoogler000/Password-Generator/README.md

 ## 🐛 Found a Bug?
 Have a Feature Suggestion?

 If you find a bug or have a feature suggestion, please open an issue [here](https://github.com/VinayNoogler000/Password-Generator/issues) with a clear description and steps to reproduce.
 Your input means a lot to me, as it helps me grow and become a more powerful Software Developer Engineer.

 ## 🙏 Acknowledgments

 I would like to thank the following resources and tools that made this project possible:

-- [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) for providing the structure and content of the web page.
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework used for styling the application.
-- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for adding interactivity and functionality to the web application.
 - [Git](https://git-scm.com/) for version control.
 - [Node.js](https://nodejs.org/) for using npm packages.
 - [VSCode](https://code.visualstudio.com/) for being an excellent code editor.
-- [DoSomeCoding YT Channel](https://www.youtube.com/watch?v=fKhjFGBt4lc), the most important one, as [He](https://github.com/anshuopinion) gave me and other beginners the idea of building this Password-Generator web app, and also provided us with it's basic design.
+- [DoSomeCoding YT Channel](https://www.youtube.com/watch?v=fKhjFGBt4lc), one of the most important one, as [He](https://github.com/anshuopinion) gave me and other beginners not only the idea of building this Password-Generator web app, but also it's basic design and tutorial (if you get stuck).
 So, Thank you so much to, [Anshu bhaiya](https://www.linkedin.com/in/anshuopinion) again for giving me the idea and designs of multiple frontend project, to strengthen my fundamentals.

 ## 💼 Careers